gpac/testsuite/README.md

 Media files used in a test can be anywhere (local file, http URL).
 The environmnent variable `$MEDIA_DIR` can be used to access to data located in gpac/tests/media.

 Scripts should use the `$TEMP_DIR` environment variable to get a directory where to place the file they generate.

-This directory is cleaned after each test, unless `-tmp`option is set.
+This directory is cleaned after each script, unless `-tmp` option is set.
+This allows preparing variables or files for a series of tests.

+__WARNING__
+Since the temp directory is cleaned after each script, be careful to remove any state file (for example dasher context) produced if you run several tests, or use different names for each test.

 A simple GPAC test can be:
 ```
 #!/bin/sh